No offence but… Minding your language in the workplace

 Now his work continues with a disability awareness company and national sports charity StreetGames, as National Doorstep Sport Advisor; it’s important to Graham to work with others in order to understand fairness and difference and the positive role people can play in contributing to society, In his opinion, becoming blind was the making of Graham.
 To have no sight at all, he says, gives you a very special view on people, to not know how they look, to not judge on what they’re wearing and to just purely work with them as individuals is a unique opportunity.

-Heather has worked with a plethora of organisations and charities including Scope, BBC, HuffPost, Recruitment Industry Disability Initiative and AccessAble, and is co-director of Inclusive Minds Collective CIC, working to ensure authentic inclusion in the publishing industry.
 Heather is actively involved in promoting disability rights in the workplace and chairs pro-manchester’s EDI sub-committee for Disability, Mental Health and Neuro Diversity.
-During her time at Eversheds Sutherland, Heather has promoted and contributed to the firm’s D&I strategy, acting as co-lead for Manchester’s Wellbeing and Ability network.
-Heather has featured on the Northern Power Women Future List, been recognised as one of the most influential disabled people on the Shaw Trust Power List multiple times, listed as one of University of Hull and Team GB’s ‘Extraordinary People’, and has been named on the Manchester Evening News’s The Rising Star list: The finest young female lawyers and barristers in Greater Manchester.
+Heather is also co-chair of the Ability Network at Eversheds Sutherland internationally, an ERG for disabled colleagues, carers and allies, and has promoted and contributed to the firm’s D&I strategy.
+Heather has featured on the Northern Power Women Future List, been recognised as one of the most influential disabled people in the UK on the Shaw Trust Disability Power List, listed as one of University of Hull and Team GB’s ‘Extraordinary People’, and has been named on the Manchester Evening News’s The Rising Star list: The finest young female lawyers and barristers in Greater Manchester.

 Interested In The Event?